IAugustoMZ/predictive_maintenance_case/analysis/READ_ME.md

 # Analysis Folder Documentation

 This documentation presents an overview of the content of this folder.
 More details can be viewed at each specific subfolder and files.
+The analysis folder is organized similarly to the CRISP-DM framework proposes for organizing a data-driven project.

 ## 💼 1_business_problem